HA-M4HMUD/SubHunt/README.md

 # SubHunt

-SubHunt is a subdomain enumeration tool that utilizes different tools and techniques to discover subdomains for a given domain.
+SubHunt is a subdomain enumeration script that utilizes different tools and techniques to discover subdomains for a given domain.

 ## Description